Layout and Piping Design

 Well-designed plant layout

 The plant layout defines the overall spatial structure of process plants: from equipment and units to piping, control rooms, traffic areas, and tank farms.
-It ensures safe clearances, clear operating routes, maintenance corridors, and process-oriented routing.
+It ensures safe distances, clear operating paths, maintenance corridors, and process-oriented routing for each system.

 Piping design includes routing in a 3D model, pipe classes, materials, fittings, measurement points, and expansion joints.
-Pipe stress analyses, isometrics, MTOs, and approval workflows ensure collision-free, code-compliant, and installation-friendly piping routes.
+Pipe stress analyses, isometrics, MTOs, and approval workflows ensure a collision-free, code-compliant, and installation-friendly design.
+Thanks to this thorough planning, maximum safety is ensured during the ongoing operation of the piping systems.

 The 3D model enables collision-free planning, virtual walkthroughs, and the automatic generation of isometric drawings, bills of materials, MTOs, and zone plans.
-BIM generates structured lifecycle data on the manufacturer, medium, pressure, temperature, Ex zone, or SIL relevance.
+BIM generates structured lifecycle data on the manufacturer, medium, pressure, temperature, Ex zone, or SIL relevance, which seamlessly supports the transition to efficient production.

 In industrial projects, a common problem is that layout and piping are not coordinated early enough or sufficiently.
 This can lead to space conflicts, suboptimal piping routes, and limited accessibility for operation and maintenance.